 Your email bounce rate: When an email “bounces” it’s returned back to you.
 The number of bounces you receive is an indication of how clean your list is, and if you continue to send emails to addresses that bounce back, you can get blacklisted and be unable to send emails to that domain at all.
 For a domain like Gmail, you could be missing out on a huge percentage of your list.

 Your email unsubscribe rate: Initial emails typically have a higher unsubscribe rate than ongoing campaigns.
 This isn’t surprising to see, especially when it comes to content-based businesses operating a content marketing model.
 Often times, recipients will register for a free report or a coupon and after they receive the content they want, they opt out of the email list.
 People unsubscribe from email lists when they see an email arrive day after day and realize they haven’t opened one in a long time.
 Sometimes they go on a mass unsubscribing binge and eliminate you along with dozens of other email newsletters.

 Using your email analytics for good

 We’re not just clucking here, either.
 We measure these metrics every day.
 These metrics are part of what we review with our publishing partners each month.

 This meeting featuring dozens of reports including an email analytics report—which leverages analytics to double, triple and quadruple your organic website traffic.
 Our publishing partners have improved their traffic by as much as 715%.
 No, that’s not a typo.
 Of course not everyone achieves that … but rates of 90%, 110%, or 150% are quite common.
-If you’re like most publishers, I suspect you’d be happy to see those “modest” rates of growth for your site.
+If you’re like most publishers, we suspect you’d be happy to see those “modest” rates of growth for your site.
 None of this data and analysis is unproven theory.
 Every statistic has meaning in the overall success of your publishing business, and we deliver it all to you so you can execute your Mequoda plan flawlessly and profitably.

 But email analytics (and email marketing!) don’t have to be your specialties, because they are definitely ours.